What is Freely? The new BBC, ITV, C4 and C5 on demand service explained

 Search is currently onscreen text input only, with voice support on the wish list.
 It suggests potential matches before you’re finished typing, based on what’s proving popular across all the available channels.
 Typing B-L instantly suggested BBC crime drama Blue Lights and children’s TV show Bluey, for example.

-All the demos we’ve seen so far have been on Hisense TVs.
+All our testing of Freely so far has been on Hisense TVs.
 Freely is the default TV guide here, opening when you press the dedicated Freely button as well as the Guide button.
 It appears as its own app on Hisense’s VIDAA smart TV interface, alongside BBC iPlayer and the like.
 The integration goes further, though, with its own carousel entry showing live TV channels, and content appearing in the TV’s top-level search results.
 How other manufacturers integrate Freely into their TVs remains to be seen.

 The Freely UI is minimal, clearly labelled and very easy to navigate.
 There are still a few features we’d like to see added, but at launch it already looks like a much more coherent way to get between live and catch-up content across multiple broadcasters.
 If you’re one of the four million (and counting) UK households that don’t watch TV through an aerial or satellite, it’s definitely worth looking out for Freely support when buying your next TV.